 - Maybe you use kettlebell swings to improve your 10k run.

 - Maybe you add swings to prepare for your swimming competition.

-- Maybe you train for with kettlebell to help you win the judo tournament.
+- Maybe you train with a kettlebell to help you win the judo tournament.

-- Maybe you train to prepare for trekking challenge in Nepal, or rowing through the Atlantic ocean?
+- Maybe you train to prepare for a trekking challenge in Nepal, or row through the Atlantic ocean?
 I’m not joking.

 The perfect example of this kind of adventure is the story of Roger McCarthy, who completed 3000 miles of unsupported row across the Atlantic from La Gomera in the Canaries to Antigua in the Caribbean.

 How on earth would you train for that event?
 Rowing machine?
 Treadmill?
 Sit-ups?
 Nope.

 Kettlebell swings.
 That was the secret sauce of Roger’s conditioning program.